turnbasedgames/docs/docs/getting-started/2-template-files.md

 ### index.js

-This is the "backend" for our game.
+This is the "backend" for your game.
 It contains all of the logic that UrTurn needs to make the game playable.
 It currently contains four functions:

 1. onRoomStart
 2. onPlayerJoin
 3. onPlayerQuit
 4. onPlayerMove

-We'll go over the logic that needs to be implemented in the next section.
+We'll go over what these functions do and how we will implement them in the next section.
+Or you can [view their documentation](/docs/backend) directly.

 ### frontend